5 Ways Improper HVAC Sizing Can Affect Your Hilton Head, SC Home

 Because the unit isn’t the right size for your home, it may end up constantly running.
 For smaller HVAC units, this is because it has to work constantly to meet the temperature set by your thermostat.
 Larger units don’t run constantly but instead fall victim to short cycles.
 Short cycles are when the unit cuts off before a cycle is complete.
 Since it’s capable of cooling or heating more air than your home needs, its sensors will get tripped early, indicating that your house has met the correct temperature.

-This is what causes the uneven temperature throughout your home: It is cooling or heating the area appropriately around the vents, but it doesn’t manage to get throughout the whole house.
-Normal HVAC units take a longer time to meet the temperature, giving the air plenty of time to move around your home.
+Normal HVAC units take a longer time to meet the temperature.
+This gives the air plenty of time to move around your home.
 Short cycles cut the time period off, leading to smaller areas of climate-controlled air that create pockets of different temperatures.

 Low Efficiency